Kami-code/SJTU-Sing/README.md

    # SJTU-Sing

    This is a course project from SE123 of SJTU.
-In summary, the project realizes an online kararoke with React Native, Spring Boot, Flask, and MySQL.
+In summary, the project realizes an online Kararoke APP with React Native, Spring Boot, Flask, and MySQL.

    The details will be updated soon.